 Rock Springs is a medium-sized city located in the state of Wyoming.
-With a population of 23,962 people and seven constituent neighborhoods, Rock Springs is the fifth largest community in Wyoming.
+With a population of 23,196 people and eight constituent neighborhoods, Rock Springs is the fifth largest community in Wyoming.

 Rock Springs is a very ethnically-diverse city.
 The people who call Rock Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rock Springs residents report their race to be White, followed by Asian.
+The greatest number of Rock Springs residents report their race to be White, followed by Black or African-American.
 Rock Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.53% of the city’s residents.
-Important ancestries of people in Rock Springs include English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 15.19% of the city’s residents.
+Important ancestries of people in Rock Springs include German, English, Irish, Italian, and European.

 The most common language spoken in Rock Springs is English.
 Other important languages spoken here include Spanish and Vietnamese.